xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 1. A finite set of states S.

 2. A set of input symbols ∑, the *input alphabet*.
-We assume that ε, which stands for the empty string, is never a member of ∑.
+We assume that €, which stands for the empty string, is never a member of ∑.

-3. A *transition function* that gives, for each state, and for each symbol in ∑ ∪ {ε} a set of *next states*.
+3. A *transition function* that gives, for each state, and for each symbol in ∑ ∪ {€} a set of *next states*.

 4. A state s~0~ from S that is distinguished as the *start state* (or *initial state*).